Kathryn Plummer: Professional clubs

 On December 30, 2019, Plummer signed her first professional contract with Italian side Saugella Team Monza.
 She made her Serie A debut on January 19 in Monza's 3-2 defeat against Zanetti Bergamo in which she came on as a substitute and scored 9 points.
 She was the top scorer in Monza's Coppa Italia quarter final upset over Igor Gorgonzola Novara and played a key role for her team to reach their second-ever Coppa Italia final four, where they were eventually defeated by Unet E-Work Busto Arsizio in the semi-finals.
 In CEV Cup, Plummer only played in Monza's 3-1 loss in the second leg of the round of 16 match-up against Dinamo Kazan which eliminated them from the competition.

 On October 2, 2020, Plummer signed with Denso Airybees.

 On June 18, 2021, Plummer signed with Imoco Volley.

 On 10 May 2024, Turkish club Eczacıbaşı Dynavit announced the addition of Plummer to their roster.

 USA National Team

 In May 2021, Plummer was named to the 18-player roster for the FIVB Volleyball Nations League tournament. that was played May 25-June 24 in Rimini, Italy.
 She led the team with 14 kills and two blocks in her debut, when they swept Dominican Republic in team USA's opening match.

 She was selected as an Olympic alternate for the 2020 Summer Olympics.
 She was named to the Olympic team for the 2024 Summer Olympics.
+During Plummer's time at the 2024 Summer Olympics, Plummer had scored 26 points, including 23 kills with one of them being the final swing to win the game during the semifinals.
+This helped the United States defeat Brazil and advance to the finals, where she helped her team win a Silver Medal.